 Notably though, even orgasms from vaginal penetration could be considered clitoral orgasms.
 "The vagina and clitoris are intimately intertwined, with the clitoris having a sort of wishbone shape that surrounds a good portion of the vaginal walls," Lehmiller explains.
 "As a result, vaginal penetration necessarily provides some degree of clitoral stimulation."

 A vaginal orgasm is a general term to describe any orgasms induced through vaginal penetration, whether by fingers, toys, or penises.
-Notably, less than one in five women can orgasm from vaginal penetration alone, so it's actually not a very common way to climax.
+Notably, less than one in five1 women can orgasm from vaginal penetration alone, so it's actually not a very common way to climax.
 The clitoris also wraps around the vaginal canal internally and gets stimulated during penetration, so it's possible that many types of vaginal orgasms are, in fact, just less intense forms of clitoral orgasm.

 A blended orgasm is when a vaginal orgasm and clitoral orgasm happen at the same time, usually by way of stimulating the external glans of the clitoris while also engaging in vaginal penetration.
 But because vaginal penetration also stimulates the internal portion of the clitoris, it may be more accurate to describe blended orgasms as the combination of stimulating the external and internal parts of the clitoris at the same time.
 Some people say blended orgasms feel more powerful or intense than the usual clitoral or vaginal orgasm on its own.

 The G-spot orgasm is one type of vaginal orgasm.
 The G-spot is an area located on the front wall of the vagina, usually about 2 inches in, that sometimes feels good when stimulated or pressed against, again because of its proximity to the clitoris.
-"The famed G-spot really seems to be where the clitoris, vagina, and urethra all intersect, so a big part of the reason G-spot stimulation is so pleasurable is likely because it offers clitoral stimulation," Lehmiller explains.
+"The famed G-spot really seems to be where the clitoris, vagina, and urethra all intersect2, so a big part of the reason G-spot stimulation is so pleasurable is likely because it offers clitoral stimulation," Lehmiller explains.
 A curved finger or toy can usually give you the optimal angle for hitting the G-spot.